Why PIP is the best alternative to Tensile Testing

 PIP vs Tensile

-The Indentation Plastometer is a benchtop mechanical testing technology that requires no coupons to be machined prior to testing.
-The result is a test that is 80X faster and 90% cheaper than tensile testing.
+The PLX-Benchtop is a compact mechanical testing technology that requires no coupons to be machined prior to testing.
+The result is a test that is 160x faster and 90% cheaper than tensile testing.
 The Plastometer also allows for small samples to be tested and for property variations to be mapped.

 Features